andersongomesu/ACE-dump/index.md

 </p>
 </details>
-Check out [this link][website] if you want to check or propose another answer.
+Check out [this link][website] if you want to see or propose another answer.

 [website]: https://ace-dump-forum.com/viewtopic.php?f=3&t=2